Pair in court for murder of Taranaki father and husband

 Detective Inspector Brent Matuku said police are still piecing together the timeline of Ramsay's movements before his death.

-Matuku said police are looking to speak with anyone with information on a physical altercation involving Ramsay in the Ōakura township around 5pm on July 29.
+Matuku said police are looking to speak with anyone with information on a physical altercation involving Ramsay in the Ōakura township about 5pm on July 29.

 Information can be given by contacting police on 105, quoting the file number 220731/0100.